MareikeFla/MareikeFla/README.md

 # Welcome

-Hey, my name is Mareike, I'm living in Hamburg and currently I am paticipating the Web-Develeopment bootcamp at neue fische!
+Hey, my name is Mareike, I'm living in Hamburg and currently I am paticipating the Web Develeopment bootcamp at neue fische!
+You can follow my progress here.

 <!--START_SECTION:waka-->